maywu4/maywu4/README.md

 ### Hi there 👋
-I’m a recent graduate of App Academy, a full stack software engineering program.
-My portfolio projects include: Monetary Gain on the Brain, MomentCaptur, and WaveSense.
-Monetary Gain on the Brain is a data visualization application that shows how much a specified user inputted amount grows depending on various investments.
-MomentCaptur is a fullstack project with React/Redux on the frontend and Ruby on Rails on the backend.
-It is a Flickr clone, where users can create photo posts, add comments on others’ posts, and favorite posts.
-WaveSense is a one page audio visualizer application created utilizing the MongoDB, Express.js, React, and Node.js (MERN) stack.

-Prior to software engineering, I primarily worked in public accounting as an auditor in the Real Estate industry.

-Currently, my hobbies include reading mystery novels and learning to play chess.
+I’m a results driven software engineer with experience in building web applications using modern frameworks and languages.
+I'm proficient in Python, JavaScript, React/Redux, Ruby on Rails, HTML, CSS, and SQL.

+My portfolio projects include:
+- :dollar: [Monetary Gain on the Brain](https://maywu4.github.io/javascript_project/): A single page data visualization application that forecasts how much an amount grows depending on various investments.
+- :camera_flash: [MomentCaptur](https://momentcaptur.herokuapp.com/): A photography sharing application inspired by Flickr where users can create photo posts, create comments, and like posts.
+- :musical_note: [WaveSense](https://wavesense.onrender.com/): A single-page audio visualizer application where users can select available songs or load local files and see a visual display of movements based on audio waves.

+For more information, please visit my [portfolio site](https://maywu4.github.io/personal_portfolio/) or connect with me on [LinkedIn](https://www.linkedin.com/in/maywu4/).

 <!--
 **maywu4/maywu4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.